Who are the richest black women in the world?

 The license awarded to Alakija marked her first foray into the booming oil industry.
 At a time Folorunsho Alakija was the richest black woman in the world, but the slump in oil price has affected her net worth.
 Currently, Alakija is the third wealthiest black woman in the world and the richest woman in Nigeria.

 Orpah Gail Winfrey is the daughter of a former maid and a coal mine, barber and city councilman.
 The name ”Oprah” was adopted by her family members due to the difficulty of pronouncing Orpah.
 Oprah always excelled as a kid in writing and debating, and she even met with President Nixon at the time.

-Oprah applied her talents to television and her talk show, AM Chicago grew so big, it was renamed ‘The Oprah Winfrey Show.’
-The Oprah Winfrey Show was the best talk show on television for 25 years thanks to Oprah’s sheer brilliance, humour and trademark big hair.
+Oprah applied her talents to television and her talk show; AM Chicago grew so big, it was renamed ‘The Oprah Winfrey Show.’
+The Oprah Winfrey Show was the best talk show on television for 25 years thanks to Oprah’s sheer brilliance, humor, and trademark big hair.
 Oprah’s earnings from Harpo, her production company, fetched her over $3 billion making her the 2nd richest black woman in the World.